cenoff/GeminiConnect/README.md

 ### Found a Bug?

-If something isn't working as expected, breaks, or you encounter any unforeseen issues, please don't hesitate to report it.
-The best way to do so is by creating an **Issue** in the project's GitHub repository.
+If you encounter a bug... please file a detailed **[Issue](https://github.com/cenoff/GeminiConnect/issues)** in this GitHub repository.